-The Blog: Started in July 2017 as a way for me to share the progress of Eva and myself, so follow the adventures of the ginger horse and ginger human on our ups and downs on our way to enter the competition world.
-Since starting this blog I have collaborated with Equestrianco to write a review on a tweed gillet and also with Equinetic to promote their focus and recovery supplement.
+Started in July 2017 as a way for me to share the progress of Eva and myself, so follow the adventures of the ginger horse and ginger human on our ups and downs on our way to enter the competition world.
+Since starting this blog I have collaborated various brands, if you are interested in collaborating with me then please use the contact page to get in touch!

-Me: I have ridden many horses for their owners, had experience schooling horses at a low level and competing at low-level in most spheres; dressage, showjumping, eventing, showing (Highlands, Clydesdales and Hunters).
-I tend to like the “difficult” ones, or the ones that are a bit more opinionated.
-So with that being said Eva and I were a perfect match and I bought my mare in my final year of university.
-I am now working full time and trying to develop my own career as well as my mares.
+Growing up I rode horses in a riding school then while at university I rode horses for their owners, this gave me experience schooling and competing at low-level in most spheres; dressage, showjumping, eventing, showing (Highlands, Clydesdales and Hunters).
+I bought my mare while in my final year of university in 2014, I am now working full time and trying to develop my own career as well as my mares.

-I have always wanted to compete in competitions especially eventing while I am, without a doubt, grateful of the opportunities I have had they have been few an far between so that I could never seriously compete as I simply do not have the experience.
-I am working hard in my own career to hopefully one day afford my own transport to these competitions but in the mean while I have moved to a yard that holds competitions so that we can progress in some form while we don’t have the means to get out and about.
+I have always wanted to compete in eventing while I am – without a doubt- grateful of the opportunities I have had but as I rely on the kindness of others to be able to compete I have been unable to consistently compete and climb the levels.
+I am working hard in my own career to one day afford my own transport to these competitions but in the mean while I have moved to a yard that holds competitions so that we can progress in some form while we don’t have the means to get out and about.
+My ulitmate dream is to compete a 1* level of eventing but I have a long way to go and plenty to learn before I am anywhere near getting there.

-My mare: In the summer of 2014 I bought my mare from a trekking centre were she was only there for a few months, before that I am not to sure but I know she was moved over from Ireland roughly a year before I bought her.
+In the summer of 2014 I bought my mare from a trekking centre were she was only there for a few months, before that I am not to sure but I know she was moved over from Ireland roughly a year before I bought her.
 Previous to that I have no idea about her past.
 At first I moved her to a near by yard where only hacking was available, I tired to continue schooling but we both weren’t coping.
 I gave her the winter off and moved yards at the beginning of 2015.
-At this point she was far too heavy and the grass was too good for her so I hoped moving to a new yard I would be able to control her diet, unfortunately that wasn’t really the case as she was out 24/7 and I had to work her constantly just to keep her from gaining more weight.

 From the start of 2015 until 2016 we really didn’t do much at all, we pottered about doing a little here and there but had no real focus until I could afford an instructor.
 With that instructor we were coming on leaps and bounds, but we need to go out and test what we were learning.